 Louisville has five active Jewish congregations – Adath Jeshurun (Conservative), Anshei Sfard (Orthodox), Keneseth Israel (Conservative), The Temple (Adath Israel Brith Sholom, Reform) and Temple Shalom (Reform).
 There is also an active Chabad group.

-The Jewish Heritage Fund for Excellence is a Louisville-based grant-making organization that invests in healthcare and provides support to the Louisville Jewish community.
+The Jewish Heritage Fund is a Louisville-based grant-making organization that invests in healthcare and provides support to the Louisville Jewish community.
 It was formed after Jewish Hospital became part of KentuckyOne Health.
+Now the hospital is part of UofL Health.

 Jewish Family & Career Services (JFCS) offers counseling and career services for “every season of your life,” including adoption, older adult and career services, college and school advisement, employment and business services, community programming, a food pantry and volunteer opportunities.